AIA Group Ltd Buys 234 Shares of Cummins Inc. (NYSE:CMI)

 The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 2nd.
 Shareholders of record on Friday, August 20th will be issued a dividend of $1.45 per share.
 The ex-dividend date of this dividend is Thursday, August 19th.
 This is a positive change from Cummins’s previous quarterly dividend of $1.35.
 This represents a $5.80 annualized dividend and a yield of 2.46%.
 Cummins’s payout ratio is currently 47.62%.

 A number of research firms recently weighed in on CMI.
-Morgan Stanley dropped their price target on Cummins from $271.00 to $264.00 and set an “equal weight” rating for the company in a report on Monday, August 9th.
-Zacks Investment Research cut Cummins from a “buy” rating to a “hold” rating and set a $251.00 target price for the company. in a research note on Thursday, July 15th.
-Cowen raised Cummins from a “market perform” rating to an “outperform” rating and set a $284.00 target price for the company in a research note on Friday, July 16th.
-Robert W. Baird reissued a “hold” rating on shares of Cummins in a research note on Thursday, May 6th.
-Finally, The Goldman Sachs Group cut Cummins from a “buy” rating to a “neutral” rating and lowered their target price for the company from $270.00 to $230.00 in a research note on Tuesday.
+The Goldman Sachs Group cut Cummins from a “buy” rating to a “neutral” rating and dropped their price target for the company from $270.00 to $230.00 in a report on Tuesday.
+Bank of America raised Cummins from a “neutral” rating to a “buy” rating and set a $325.00 target price for the company in a research note on Monday, May 17th.
+Deutsche Bank Aktiengesellschaft lowered their target price on Cummins from $262.00 to $255.00 and set a “hold” rating for the company in a research note on Wednesday, July 14th.
+Evercore ISI lifted their target price on Cummins from $291.00 to $358.00 in a research note on Wednesday, May 12th.
+Finally, Robert W. Baird reissued a “hold” rating on shares of Cummins in a research note on Thursday, May 6th.
 Six equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
 Cummins currently has a consensus rating of “Buy” and a consensus target price of $278.68.

 About Cummins